dcos/dcos-e2e/README.rst

 |project| consists of a `library`_ and various `CLI`_ tools.

-See XXX for CLI installation options.
+See the full `CLI`_ documentation for CLI installation options.

 See XXX for library installation options.